raphaelantoniocampos/dotfiles/README.md

 # dotfiles

-Here are my dotfiles, feel free to use be inspired by as I was by many youtubers/influencers
+These are my dotfiles, feel free to "get inspired" by them, just like I did with many others out there